crharshaw/GSWDesign.jl/README.md

 If you have not done this, visit [julialang.org](https://julialang.org/) for instructions on how to do so.

 The best way to install this package is using Julia's builtin package manager, `Pkg`.
-This package is currently unregistered and so the command for adding it is slightly different than for registered packages.
+GSWDesign is currently an unregistered package and so the command for adding it is slightly different than for registered packages.
 We discuss how to do this for Julia versions v1.0 and higher.
 1. At the command line, type `julia` to enter an interactive Julia session.
 2. Enter the package manager by pressing `]`.